fernandomauri/fetch_sre_service/README.md

 docker run -it fetch_sre_service
 ```

-*If you omit the "-it" tag, you'll get an EOF error.
+[!WARNING] If you omit the "-it" tag, you'll get an EOF error.

 Once the container starts, it runs the microservice and prints availability information to the console every 15 seconds.